natcap/invest/readme.md

-To develeop and launch this Application
+To develop and launch this Application
 --------------------------

 clone repo